young24/Perfect-Lab-System/README.md

 ## Future plan
 - Integrate Git-LFS in this system.
 There are still some technical issues to deal with.
 - Integrate one of the reference managers to deal with references in a more efficient way.
+- Incorporate all actions/manipulations into the Git framework.